• Skip to primary navigation

 Chicken katsu is a delicious Japanese chicken cutlet served in many Japanese restaurants.
 Chicken katsu adds a crunch and elevates the Japanese curry.
 The katsu is crispy on the outside and tender and juicy on the inside.
 It holds up well when dipped in the curry and creates a perfect bite.

-To learn more about katsu, check out our recipe for Chicken Katsu (Japanese Chicken Cutlet).
-You can also serve it with a side vegetable, like Furikake and Lemon Shishito Peppers and Roasted Asparagus with Lemon.
+To learn more about katsu, check out our recipe for Katsu Chicken.
+You can also serve it with a side veggie, like our Blistered Shishito Peppers and Oven Roasted Asparagus.

 Jump to: